Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 It is lightly seasoned with scallions and sesame seeds and has a mild flavor.
 To help with the heat, it is primarily served with spicy main dishes.

-Gyeranjjim is a popular side dish to cook and serve because it is quick to prepare and digest.
+Gyeranjjim is a popular side dish because it is quick to prepare and easy to digest.

 42. Yakgwa (약과)

-Yakgwa is a sweet pasty or cookie that evolved from being considered a medicine to a sweet snack in Korea.
-This dish derives its name from its use as a medicine in the past.
+Yakgwa is a sweet pastry or cookie that evolved from a medicine to a snack in Korea.
+This dish takes its name from its historical use as a medicine.

-It is a delicious wheat-based confectionary dipped in a honey and ginger concoction after deep-frying.
-Crumbly in texture and sugary flavor, these round cookies get traditional floral patterns from being pressed in a yagwapan.
+It is a delicious wheat-based confectionery dipped in a honey and ginger concoction after deep-frying.
+Crumbly in texture and sugary in flavor, these round cookies are pressed with traditional floral patterns in a yagwapan.

 Yakgwa requires time and patience, but it is well worth the effort.
 It is now considered a must-have sweet during ceremonies, holidays, feasts, and rituals.